-As peer reviews are often solicited via online search systems, as we’ve discussed, there’s always the chance you’ll be asked to work on a paper that is outside your research comfort zone.
-Don’t take it on if you don’t feel good about the area of research, or you don’t feel competent to do a good job.
+As peer reviews are often solicited via online search systems, as mentioned, there’s always the chance you’ll be asked to work on something outside your research comfort zone.
+Don’t accept the job if you don’t feel confident about the area of research and competent enough to do a good job.

-Don’t succumb to the dreaded Imposter Syndrome (feelings of not being good enough or deserving the position you hold): You’re an expert in your field, or you wouldn’t be in the position you’re in, doing a PhD!
+Don’t succumb to the dreaded imposter syndrome (feelings of not being good enough or deserving the position you hold): You’re an expert in your field, or you wouldn’t be in the position you’re in, doing a PhD!
 Confidence is important as well if you’re going to a good job of reviewing.
 Also, keep in mind that there are limits to what’s expected of you as a peer reviewer.

 3. Do you really have the time?

 Peer review takes a lot of time to do properly.
 Editors tend not to be very happy when they receive short or cursory reviews of papers: “Looks good to me!”, or “Great paper: No comments.”
 These are a waste of everyone’s time, and frankly, they’re an insult to researchers who have invested a great deal of time, care, and funding.

-Instead, just turn down the opportunity to perform review if you’re not going to be able to do a good job, take the time required to request minor or major revisions, and deal with resubmissions.
-Lots of peer reviewers take on tasks for journals already knowing they won’t be able to devote the time.
-And this is reflected in the poor quality of their review.
+Instead, just turn down the opportunity to perform a review if you’re not going to be thorough, take the time required to request minor or major revisions, and deal with resubmissions.
+Lots of peer reviewers take on tasks for journals already knowing they won’t be able to give it their full attention.
+This is reflected in the poor quality of their review.

 Gaining a reputation at a leading journal as someone who does a good job in peer review can be a huge boost to your career.
 Editors will view you in a favorable light.
 You’ll get to know them on a more personal level as you exchange emails about articles.